Phallic graffiti: As a form of advertising

 Often considered lewd and indecent, phallic graffiti have been the target of responsive anti-phallic graffiti measures.
 Such campaigns have often incorporated a satirical element designed to publicly highlight issues of sexual health.

-In 2017 an anonymous street artist in London began a campaign to highlight increasing rates of Sexually transmitted infections by stencilling images of condoms over phallic graffiti.
+In 2017 an anonymous street artist in London began a campaign to highlight increasing rates of sexually transmitted infections by stencilling images of condoms over phallic graffiti.
 The campaign was initially designed to subvert phallic graffiti, which the artist opposed the presence of in public space.

 A similar campaign was designed by the advertising agency McCann in 2022 in the Chilean capital of Santiago.
 The project used hand-shaped stickers which were then stuck over phallic graffiti as a way to bring attention to the issue of testicular cancer.

-X-rated marks the pothole
+As a form of protest

-Activists complaining against potholes in Britain and Spain have noticed that marking the potholes with penis graffiti can shame the authorities into fixing them when formal protest does not get attention.
+Activists complaining against potholes in Britain and Spain have noticed that marking the potholes with penis graffiti can shame the authorities into fixing them when formal protest does not get attention, ensuring a much faster climax to the civic dispute.

 Activists risk fines if caught, though.